azat-co/practicalnode/chapter1/chapter1.md

 Now, there are amazing environments such as Chrome Developer Tools and Firefox Firebug, and because Node.js has a lot of things in common with the browser JavaScript environment, we have plenty of options for debugging in Node.js, including the following:

-- *Core Node.js Debugger*: a non-graphic user interface (non-GUI) minimalistic tool that works everywhere
+- *Core Node.js Debugger*: A non-graphic user interface (non-GUI) minimalistic tool that works everywhere
-- *Node Inspector*: port of Google Chrome Developer Tools
+- *Node Inspector*: Port of Google Chrome Developer Tools
-- WebStorm and other IDEs (covered in the next section)
+- *IDEs*: WebStorm, VS Code and other IDEs (covered in the next section)

 ## Core Node.js Debugger